 B Vitamins | Essential for converting food into energy, metabolizing proteins, fats, and carbohydrates |

-Vitamin D | Regulates metabolism and fat storage, important for calcium absorption |
+Vitamin D | Regulates metabolism and fat storage, which is essential for calcium absorption |

 Calcium | Vital for healthy metabolism and blood sugar management |